FREQUENTLY ASKED QUESTIONS

 HOW DO STUDENTS SOCIALIZE IN SUCH A SMALL SCHOOL?

-HOW ARE STUDENTS EVALUATED/GRADED?
+HOW ARE STUDENTS EVALUATED?

 Students receive progress reports twice per year coinciding with parent-teacher conferences.
 Because Silverleaf is a micro school community, we do not have to depend on the standardized test data that larger, public schools often refer to when making schoolwide instructional decisions.
 Consequently, we use much more authentic and timely data, as well as informal observations, to adequately assess students’ strengths and instructional needs.
 We do some assessments at enrollment to assist with placement in our curriculum and evaluate proficiency ongoing, but do not administer standardized tests.
 We may administer tests for older students moving on to high school.

 ARE COMPUTERS REQUIRED?